 This doesn’t necessarily impact your credit score, but it can help you get credit card debt under control.
 Most people don’t know the interest rates they are paying on their credit cards, which can be dangerous, because if you have a high interest rate and you are only paying your minimum balance every month, the majority of your payment may be going to your interest rate, making it nearly impossible to pay down your debt.
 There are two good ways to get your credit card interest under control:

 - Balance transfer credit card: If your credit is good enough to apply for a balance transfer credit card, that might be the best option.
-Many of these cards offer a 0% interest rate for the first year to year and a half, which gives you a lot of time to pay down your principal balance without paying any interest.
-Specifically look for a card with low or no balance transfer fee, which can really add to your debt if you have a lot of it to transfer.
+Many of these cards offer a 0 percent interest rate for the first year to year and a half, which gives you a lot of time to pay down your principal balance without paying any interest.
+Specifically look for a card with a low or no balance transfer fee, which can really add to your debt if you have a lot of it to transfer.

 - Credit card debt consolidation: Your other option is applying for a consolidation loan that will consolidate all of your debt into one loan with a lower interest rate.
 Basically, the loan is used to pay off your current credit card debt, but then you have to pay the loan off.
 Having the lower interest rate should help you pay off the loan faster.
 Here’s more info from one of the top debt consolidation companies.